Best Crypto Wallets

 Storing cryptocurrency on a non-custodial wallet is an essential safety measure that most investors should strongly consider.
 Holding digital assets on an exchange wallet leaves users vulnerable to malpractice and exchange hacks.

-Holding cryptocurrency on an exchange wallet inherently leaves hard-earned assets at risk.
+Keeping cryptocurrency on an exchange is not safe and inherently leaves hard-earned assets at risk.
 Investors with any sort of capital locked up in crypto assets should strongly consider using a non-custodial wallet to give themselves extra peace of mind.
 The blockchain sector’s core philosophy – putting finance back into the user’s hands – only becomes a reality when using a crypto wallet.
 Without one, investors are leaving the fate of their money in the palms of another.